john-theo/MailServer/README.md

 ---

-Simple self-hostable, centralized, development mail server that <strong style="color:green">DOESN'T REQUIRE</strong> a cloud mail service acccount, <strong style="color:green">DOESN'T REQUIRE</strong> docker compose configurations and <strong style="color:green">DOESN'T REQUIRE</strong> a HTTPS certificate.
+Simple self-hostable, centralized, development mail server that <strong>DOESN'T REQUIRE</strong> a domain, <strong>DOESN'T REQUIRE</strong> a cloud mail service acccount, <strong>DOESN'T REQUIRE</strong> docker compose configurations and <strong>DOESN'T REQUIRE</strong> a HTTPS certificate.

 > **Notice: DO NOT** use this project in production environments.